Zanosar Side Effects

 Generic Name: streptozocin

-Note: This document contains side effect information about streptozocin.
-Some of the dosage forms listed on this page may not apply to the brand name Zanosar.
+Note: This page contains side effects data for the generic drug streptozocin.
+It is possible that some of the dosage forms included below may not apply to the brand name Zanosar.

 For the Consumer